 2. I could never find what I needed in the right pocket, wasting precious minutes that were better spent with the dogs;

 3. I had to stop walking and bend over to reach calf pockets.
 Putting your head that low can be dangerous with certain dogs;

 For me, a bag seemed like a simpler answer, and I tried all manner of canvas totes during volunteer shifts.
 None were perfect for the job, and I often thought that someone ought to invent a ‘dog walking bag’.

 Eventually a clever Australian did, and she got it so right!
 The bag’s strap detaches and becomes a spare leash when needed. (and I can write a whole other post on why one might need a second leash . . .)
 There is a lined compartment that is fully washable for times when you need to stash a full poop bag.
 A separate compartment is perfect for toys and flexible Frisbees.
 Smaller pockets are custom-made for cell phones, clickers and keys.
 An exterior sling carries a water bottle.
 It’s everything I dreamed of.
 With one hand I know exactly where to reach for the item I need.

 Houndbags were originally created in a range of sizes, colours and styles.
 The inventor later sold the company to a new owner, who has retained the design but limited stock to only two sizes, regular and mini, and minimized the number of colours available.
 It’s still a great product that I use every day.
 Even with my own easy-to-walk dog, I still bring his bag along on longer forays.
 I have everything we might need, and my hands are free for training.
 Love, love, love the product!
-Houndbags are sold at Tail Blazers Acadia and Doggywood.
+Houndbags are sold locally at Tail Blazers Acadia, Doggywood and Atomic Dog.